Corporate Bankruptcy: What Every Investor Should Know

 What is the Advantage of Filing Under Chapter 11?

-Also, the company may continue to trade its stocks and bonds while going through a reorganization, but must report the bankruptcy on Form 8-K (SEC) within 15 days.
+Also, the company may continue to trade its stocks and bonds while going through a reorganization but must report the bankruptcy on Form 8-K (SEC) within 15 days.

-How Does Chapter 11 Work?
+How Does Chapter 11 Bankruptcy Work?

 Who Develops the Company's Reorganization Plan?

-- Official Committee of Unsecured Creditors: This mandatory committee represents all unsecured creditors, with the "indentured trustee" (usually a bank hired by the company) often sitting in.
+This mandatory committee represents all unsecured creditors, with the "indentured trustee" (usually a bank hired by the company) often sitting in.

 May be appointed to address stockholders' specific concerns, but not a requirement.

-This process is known as plan confirmation and takes a few months to complete.
+This process is known as "plan confirmation" and takes a few months to complete.
 After confirmation, the company is free to implement its reorganization plan.

-What is the SEC's Role in Chapter 11 Bankruptcy?
+What Is the SEC's Role in Chapter 11 Bankruptcy?

 As an Investor, How Will I Know What's Happening?

 Investors usually first learn about corporate bankruptcies in the news or through their broker.
-Those who hold stocks or bonds in their own name usually will receive information about the bankruptcy in the mail.
+Those who hold stocks or bonds in their own name will typically receive information about the bankruptcy in the mail.

 If you are eligible to vote, the company will send you: